-Unsafe lane changes are quickly becoming one of the most common causes of car accidents across Texas, thanks to reckless and distracted drivers.
+Unsafe lane changes are quickly becoming one of the most common causes of car accidents across San Antonio, thanks to reckless and distracted drivers.
 Thankfully, it’s a fixable issue, but drivers need to take measures to follow the law and be safe on the road.

 In this blog, we’ll discuss the most common reasons why drivers perform unsafe lane changes and how to keep yourself and your passengers safe on the road.

-What Are the Most Common Causes of Unsafe Lane Changes?
+What Are the Most Common Causes of Unsafe Lane Changes in San Antonio?

 An unsafe lane change occurs when the driver fails to signal before switching from one lane to another or where they do so without room to merge safely.
 Here are the top five most common causes of unsafe lane changes.

 In 2018, nearly 20% of all motor vehicle crashes in Texas were caused by distracted driving.
 That’s 95,572 total distracted driving accidents, which led to nearly 400 deaths and more than 2,300 serious injuries.

 One of the oldest and most common forms of distracted driving, you are 3.6 times more likely to be involved in an accident when you’re eating while driving.
 Drivers are more likely to make unsafe lane changes when they’re holding an object other than the steering wheel and may ignore potential hazards while eating a meal.

 Driving Under the Influence of Drugs or Alcohol

 According to the Texas Department of Education, more than 25,000 Texans are hurt or killed in a drunk driving crash every year.
 Since alcohol and other drugs can severely reduce your inhibitions and reaction times, intoxicated drivers are more likely to make reckless lane changes and may be unable to respond appropriately.